 Chien-Hsiang "Joey" Weng, MD, MPH

 Joey graduated from National Yang-Ming University.
 After graduation, he served in the Taiwanese navy as a medical officer responsible for sixteen ships and two thousand soldiers.
-He received his MPH from Johns Hopkins University in 2013 and continued working there as a data analyst.
+He received his MPH from Johns Hopkins University in 2013 and continued working there as a research fellow in thyroid and breast cancer fields.
+He has a great passion in cancer epidemiology research and has been actively involved in several domestic and international projects since medical school.
 Joey played competitive tennis, plays the violin and loves both popular and classical music.
 He enjoyes traveling and has been to sixteen countries since college graduation.

 Kush Desai, MD